Contrast-Security-OSS/docs/content/tools/plugins/GradlePlugin.md

 ## Use the Plugin

-## Goals
+### Goals

-* `contrastInstall`: installs a Contrast Java agent to your local project.
+* `contrastInstall`: Installs a Contrast Java agent to your local project.
-The plugin will edit org.gradle.jvmargs property in gradle.properties file to launch the JVM with the Contrast agent.
+The plugin edits the `org.gradle.jvmargs` property in the *gradle.properties* file to launch the JVM with the Contrast agent.
 An application version, by which the vulnerabilities are filtered in the `contrastVerify` task, is generated during this task.
 The plugin generates the application version in the following order:

-    * If your build is running in TravisCI, Contrast will use `appName-$TRAVIS_BUILD_NUMBER`.
+    * If your build is running in TravisCI, Contrast uses `appName-$TRAVIS_BUILD_NUMBER`.
-    * If your build is running in CircleCI, Contrast will use `appName-$CIRCLE_BUILD_NUM`.
+    * If your build is running in CircleCI, Contrast uses `appName-$CIRCLE_BUILD_NUM`.
-    * If your build is running neither in TravisCI nor in CircleCI, Contrast will generate one in the format `appName-yyyyMMddHHmm`.
+    * If your build is running in neither TravisCI nor CircleCI, Contrast generates one in the format `appName-yyyyMMddHHmm`.

-* `contrastVerify`: checks for new vulnerabilities in your web application
+* `contrastVerify`: Checks for new vulnerabilities in your web application.

-### Configuration
+## Configuration

 The table belows shows all the parameters for the plugin.
 These settings are for connecting to the Contrast application and filtering your vulnerabilities.